 Acknowledging that there is debate on origins, I’m sticking with the United Nations and calling it South African.

-Common Ingredients to Traditional Bobotie
+Key Ingredients to Traditional Bobotie

 I first made this recipe at the beginning of my cooking/ blogging adventures.
 I tried several different recipes, ranging from a pastry encrusted meat pie with ground lamb to a ground beef casserole with a very thin layer of custard on top.

-The common elements of Bobotie recipes include:
+The common ingredients of Bobotie recipes include:

 - ground meat (either lamb or beef),